Mae Jemison: Public profile

 LeVar Burton learned that Jemison was an avid Star Trek fan and asked her if she would be interested in being on the show.
 In 1993, Jemison appeared as Lieutenant Palmer in "Second Chances", an episode of the science fiction television series Star Trek: The Next Generation, becoming the first real-life astronaut to appear on Star Trek.

 From 1999 to 2005, Jemison was appointed an Andrew Dickson White Professor-at-Large at Cornell University.

 Jemison is an active public speaker who appears before private and public groups promoting science and technology.
 "Having been an astronaut gives me a platform," says Jemison, "but I'd blow it if I just talked about the Shuttle."
-Jemison uses her platform to speak out on the gap in the quality of health-care between the United States and the Third World, saying that "Martin Luther King [Jr.] ... didn't just have a dream, he got things done."
+Jemison uses her platform to speak out on the gap in the quality of health-care between the United States and the developing world, saying that "Martin Luther King [Jr.] ... didn't just have a dream, he got things done."
 Jemison has also appeared as host and technical consultant of the science series World of Wonder which aired on the Discovery Channel from 1994 to 1998.

 In 2006, Jemison participated in African American Lives, a PBS television miniseries hosted by Henry Louis Gates Jr., that traces the family history of eight famous African Americans using historical research and genetic techniques.
 Jemison found to her surprise that she is 13% East Asian in her genetic makeup.
 She also learned that some of her paternal ancestors were slaves at a plantation in Talladega County, Alabama.